Mike Cuellar: Legacy

 "Crazy Horse" was a nickname given Cuellar by his Oriole teammates because of his superstitious nature.
 Each game, he would sit in the same place on the team bench.
 He stayed in the dugout until his catcher put his gear on, refused to step on the foul line, and refrained from signing autographs on days he was pitching.
 In 1969, early success in games in which coach Jim Frey caught his pregame warmup pitches caused Cuellar to insist that Frey catch his pregame warmups for the rest of the year.
 During a game against the Indians on May 26, 1972, Cuellar twice refused to catch a baseball thrown to him.
 When Boog Powell finally got him to catch it on a third try, Cuellar asked for a new ball, which he also refused to catch until Bobby Grich finally rolled it to the mound.
 When he forgot his lucky cap on a road trip to Milwaukee, the Orioles had it airmailed to him before Cuellar's start.

 In 1982, Cuellar was inducted into the Baltimore Orioles Hall of Fame.
-Columnist Harry Stein, in a 1976 Esquire magazine article, published an "All-Time All-Star Argument Starter" consisting of five ethnic baseball teams.
-Cuellar was the left-handed pitcher on Stein's Latino team.